-This is the Solvency and Financial Condition Report ("SFCR") for The Standard Club UK Limited (Standard UK or "the club") for the year ended 20 February 2019.
+This is the Solvency and Financial Condition Report ("SFCR") for The Standard Club UK Limited ("Standard UK") for the year ended 20 February 2020.
 The purpose of the SFCR is to meet the public disclosure requirements of Articles 290 to 303 of the Commission Delegated Regulation (EU) 2015/35.

-The report sets out different aspects of the club's solvency and financial condition, specifically its business and performance, system of governance, risk profile, valuation methods used for the calculation of its balance sheet, and capital management practices.
+The report sets out different aspects of Standard UK's solvency and financial condition, specifically its business and performance, system of governance, risk profile, valuation methods used for the calculation of its balance sheet, and capital management practices.
 The report should be read in conjunction with the information in the quantitative reporting templates provided at the end of this report.
-The club's financial year runs to 20 February each year and it reports its results in US dollars.
+Standard UK's financial year runs to 20 February each year and it reports its results in US dollars.

-The ultimate administrative body that has the responsibility for all of these matters is the club's Board of Directors, with the help of various governance and control functions that it has put in place to monitor and manage the business.
+The ultimate administrative body that has the responsibility for all of these matters is Standard UK's Board of Directors, with the help of various governance and control functions that it has put in place to monitor and manage the business.

-The club's solvency position as at 20 February 2019 is shown below:
+Standard UK's solvency position as at 20 February 2020 is shown below:

-A+ 20 F-h 2019 2018
+As at 20 February 2020 2019

-As at 20 February US\$'000 US\$'000
+US\$'000 US\$'000

-Own Funds - Basic (reconciliation reserve) 93,205 107,928
+Own Funds - Basic (reconciliation reserve) 68,565 93,205

-Own Funds - Ancillary 30,102 33,749
+Own Funds - Ancillary 12,920 30,102

-Total Eligible Own Funds 123,307 141,677
+Total Eligible Own Funds 81,485 123,307

-Solvency Capital Requirement 60,204 67,497
+Solvency Capital Requirement 47,789 60,204

-Solvency II Surplus 63,103 74,179
+Solvency II Surplus 33,696 63,103

-Cover ratio 205% 210%
+Cover ratio 171% 205%